-In some cases you may not remember or have somehow lost the engine address.
-Following the above Feature or Factory Resets will allow you to recover an engine.
-The limitation to this is that for most resets you must know the engine address.
-If you are
+If you do not know the engine address you are unable to use the above resets or programming methods.
+Never fear, there is a method to recover control of your engine if you do not know the address referred to as the 55-55-55 reset to change the engine to address 3 regardless of it's address.

+First check to see if the engine happens to be address 55.
+Call up 55 on your DCC handheld and hit F3 to start the engine up.
+If it starts up then you can change the address to whatever you want using the previous resets or CV1 (short address) or CV17 and CV18 (long address).

+If the engine does not start up at address 55 then use the 55-55-55 reset listed below.
+NOTE; All MTH engines equipped with PS3 NOT set to address 55 listen for commands to address 55 when the 55-55-55 reset is sent to the track and are reset back to the factory default address of 3.

-- Check first to see if the engine happens to be sitting at address 55.
-Call up engine 55 on your DCC handheld and hit F3 to start the engine up.
-If it starts up then you can change the address to whatever you want using CV1 (short address) or CV17 and CV18 (long address) - If the engine doesn't start up at address 55 then you can use the 55-55-55 reset.
-To perform this follow the instructions below: - Ensure the DCC system is powered up and power is on the rails - Call up engine address 55.
-NOTE you are NOT changing the engine's address to 55 you are just telling the DCC system to start talking to engine address 55.
-You will want to make sure that no other MTH engines are on the rails or any other manufacturer's engines with an address of 55 are on the rails.
-MTH engines will listen for commands coming to engine address 55 when the 55-55-55 reset is enabled even though they are not programmed as address 55 - Enter PoM mode on your DCC handheld and write a value of 55 to CV55.
-Again, even though your MTH engine is NOT on address 55 it will still listen for this reset command - Call up address 3 on your DCC handheld and hit F3.
-The engine should now start-up
+- Ensure the DCC system is powered up and power is on the rails - Call up engine address 55 with the DCC handheld. - Enter PoM mode on your DCC handheld and write a decimal value of "55" to CV55. - Call up address 3 on your DCC handheld and hit F3.
+The engine should start up.

 If you have performed the 55-55-55 reset and the engine still doesn't respond then place the engine on the programming track output of your DCC system and program a value of 3 to CV1.
 This will set the engine's short address to 3.
-However, as long as the engine is NOT programmed as address 55 then the 55-55-55 reset will always set the engine's long and short addresses back to their factory defaults.
-It will also set the engine's addressing back to short (if you happened to have CV29 set to long addressing)
+(Note: some early MTH HO PS3 equipped locomotives produced in 2013 and earlier do not support programming on the programming track).
+In that case as long as the engine is not at address 55, selecting address 55 in the DCC handheld, selecting PoM, and sending a decimal value of 55 to CV55 will reset all MTH PS3 equipped engines back to address 3.